Timelapse

 Move L F15 L F3 and click on the monkey skull to activate the PacMan-like game in the monkey temple.
 Move L F to start the game.

 The object is to move your green spider to the blue crystal at the bottom of the maze, while avoiding the red spiders in the narrower passages (relatively easy to do since their movements are predictable).
-Several areas in the game are isolated from one another, so most of the time you're just trying to move from an entrance hole to an exit hole.
+Several areas in the game are isolated from one another, so most of the time you're just trying to move from an entrance hole to an exit hole since only one red spider moves at a time.
 As in most of the puzzles in Timelapse, you can save your game after part of the puzzle has been solved, which avoids having to start over completely if something goes wrong.
 With this feature, even the most difficult puzzles can be solved incrementally.

 Once you've got the blue crystal, move B L F4 to the monkey wall design.
 Put the blue crystal in its center.
 After the movie is done playing, again note two Mayan figures now visible in the wall design.